What Went Wrong in Liberia

 There were other places proposed for emigration of free black people: to land acquired through the Louisiana Purchase, creating a black reservation, and to Linconia, which is Chiriqui, Panama, today, and was President Abraham Lincoln’s plan at one time.

-The American Colonization Society faced much opposition by African Americans, many of whose families had been in the United States for generations.
+The American Colonization Society faced much opposition from African Americans, many of whose families had been in the United States for generations.
 Frederick Douglass, national leader of the abolitionist movement and former slave, commented on colonization:

 “Shame upon the guilty wretches that dare propose, and all that countenance such a proposition.
 We live here, have lived here, have a right to live here and mean to live here.”